California Fly Drive Holidays

 Don't miss: Any of the National Parks – especially Bryce and Zion.

 Nevada - The Wide Open State

-Famously known as being home to the bright lights of Las Vegas, Nevada is also the gateway to several national parks and the less known wonderful Great Basin National Park in the north eastern part of the state.
-Of course, no visit to Nevada would be complete without a minimum of 2 or 3 nights in Vegas - the 24 hour gaming capital of the world which never fails to enthrall visitors.
+Famously known as being home to the bright lights of Las Vegas, Nevada is also the gateway to several national parks and the less-known but no less wonderful Great Basin National Park in the north eastern part of the state.
+Of course, no visit to Nevada would be complete without a minimum of 2 or 3 nights in Vegas - the 24 hour gaming capital of the world, which never fails to enthrall visitors.

 New Mexico – The Land of Enchantment State

 New Mexico is known as the State of Enchantment for a good reason.
 With a rich mix of culture, natural resources, renowned museums and a diverse landscape it really is an enchanting destination.
 Multicultural traditions, a storied history, tiny villages and modern cities join forces to create life long holiday memories.
 Witness the stark beauty of the White Sands, surrounded by the majestic Sacramento, San Andreas and Organ Mountains.
 Visit unique Taos and Santa Fe, America's oldest capital dating back to 1609, and exciting Albuquerque, home to the International Balloon Festival since 1972.

 Don't miss: Carlsbad Cavern and numerous other caves within a Permian-age fossil reef.